 The Plan has an internal procedure for resolving any disputes which may arise.
 The procedure has been designed to ensure that any dispute is properly investigated, and where possible resolved.
-An outline of the full process can be requested from:
+An outline of the full process can be requested from your Pensions Manager at:

-Capita, Hartshead House, 2 Cutlers Gate, Sheffield, S47TL
+The Pension Department, Capita, Hartshead House 2 Cutlers Gate, Sheffield, S4 7TL